Thaumonaut/cosplay-shoot-manager/README.md

 - **Google Calendar & Google Docs integration** for scheduling and collaboration
 - **Enhanced UI** with detailed resource cards and role assignment
 - **Image reference management** via Instagram links and cloud storage

-## Running on Replit (Recommended)

-This project is designed for Replit's environment:

-1. Open the project in Replit
-2. Set your environment secrets in the Replit Secrets panel
-3. Click "Run" - the application starts automatically
-4. Access your app via the provided Replit URL

 ## Running Locally